MukundaSaiChaitanyaThota/Azure_Cloud_Architect/weeks/05-terraform-modules/README.md

     resource_group_name  = "rg-terraform-backend"
     storage_account_name = "<storage_account>"
     container_name       = "tfstate"
-    key                  = "networking.tfstate"
+    key                  = "env-prod.tfstate"
   }
 }
 ```

-4. Add CI checks (GitHub Actions)
+3. CI pipeline example (GitHub Actions)

-- Create a workflow to run `terraform fmt`, `terraform validate`, and tflint on PRs.

-5. Add Terratest examples

-- Write simple Go-based tests that validate the module's provisioning in a test subscription and clean up resources after test.
+- Workflow steps:
+  - Run `terraform fmt -check`.
+  - Run `terraform init` and `terraform validate`.
+  - Run `tflint` and `checkov` security scans.
+  - Run `terraform plan` and upload plan as an artifact for review.

+4. Terragrunt vs Terraform

+- Terragrunt simplifies environment overlays and DRY patterns but introduces an additional toolchain; native Terraform with well-designed modules and `terraform workspaces` can suffice for many teams.

+5. Testing modules

+- Implement Terratest (Go) or Kitchen-Terraform tests to validate module behavior in an ephemeral test subscription.

 ## 🏗 Deliverables

-- Terraform module scaffold for networking and AKS in `infrastructure/modules/`.
+- Reusable modules for `networking`, `aks`, `appgateway` with clear variable docs and examples.
-- CI workflow for formatting and validation.
+- CI workflows for module validation, plan generation and security checks.
-- Example Terratest or unit test for the networking module.
+- Example Terratest suites and instructions to run tests locally or in CI.
-- Documentation and example usage for each module.

 ## 🔍 Architecture Diagrams (placeholder)

-- `cloud-architect-roadmap/diagrams/terraform-module-structure.png` — module layout and environment overlays
+- `cloud-architect-roadmap/diagrams/terraform-module-structure.png` — module layout and environment overlays.

 ## 📓 Notes & Reflection (TMS perspective)

-Modules are the unit of reuse.
-Week 05 is about making infrastructure consumable and testable.
-Investment in validation and testing reduces surprises when modules are reused across environments and teams.
+I prefer small, focused modules that do one thing well.
+Terragrunt is useful when you have many environments and repetitive wiring, but it adds complexity.
+Invest in CI early — automated plan checks and linting prevent many mistakes.

 — TMS